gridgain/yardstick/README.md

 * [Yardstick GridGain Benchmark Repository](https://github.com/gridgain/yardstick-gridgain)

 ## Running Yardstick Benchmarks
-The easiest way to run benchmarks is by executing `bin/benchmark-run-all.sh` script which will automatically start benchmark driver and remote servers base based on the properties file passed in (`config/benchmark.properties` used by default):
+The easiest way to run benchmarks is by executing `run-benchmarks.sh` script which will automatically start benchmark driver and remote servers base based on the properties file passed in (`config/benchmark.properties` used by default):

-    $ bin/benchmark-run-all.sh config/benchmark.properties
+    $ bin/run-benchmarks.sh -pf config/benchmark.properties

 This script will automatically restart benchmark driver and remote servers for every benchmark configuration provided in `config/benchmark.properties` file.